Berulacks/yams/README.md

 ### From Source
 Clone this repo and run `pip3 install --user -e <path_to_repo>` (omit the `-e` flag if you don't want changes in the repo to be reflected in your local installation; likewise one can omit the `--user` flag for a system-wide installation, though it's really not recommended).

+### Unofficial Sources

+_Please note that these are not official builds, and are not vouched for by YAMS' maintainer.
+It's up to you to do your due diligence and ensure you're not installing anything nasty.
+If you aren't comfortable with that, please consider using one of the official methods, listed above._

+* **Gentoo Ebuild:** A user of YAMS has helpfully started maintaining ebuilds of the software, available via [their Portage Overlay](https://github.com/myrvogna/myrvolay).

 ## Running

 The script includes a `yams` script that will be installed by pip.